Flagsmith/flagsmith/docs/docs/system-administration/authentication/01-SAML/index.md

 In the UI, you will be able to configure the following fields.

-**Name:** (**Requierd**) A short name for the organisation, used as the input when clicking "Single Sign-on" at login (note this is unique across all tenants and will form part of the URL so should only be alphanumeric + '-,\_').
+**Name:** (**Required**) A short name for the organisation, used as the input when clicking "Single Sign-on" at login (note this is unique across all tenants and will form part of the URL so should only be alphanumeric + '-,\_').

-**Frontend URL**: (**Requierd**) This should be the base URL of the Flagsmith dashboard.
+**Frontend URL**: (**Required**) This should be the base URL of the Flagsmith dashboard.

 **Allow IdP initiated**: This field determines whether logins can be initiated from the IdP.

 **IdP metadata xml**: The metadata from the IdP.

-Once Flagsmith has configured your identity provider, you can download the service provider metadata XML document whit the button "Download Service Provider Metadata".
+Once Flagsmith you have configured your identity provider, you can download the service provider metadata XML document with the button "Download Service Provider Metadata".

 ### Assertion Consumer Service URL